acacha/docs-1/eloquent-relationships.md

         group_id - integer
         message - string

 Though `notifications` does not contain a `user_id` column, the `hasManyThroughMany` relation provides access to a user's notifications via `$user->notifications`.
-To perform this query, Eloquent inspects the `user_id` on the intermediate `memberships` table.
+To perform this query, Eloquent inspects the `user_id` on the intermediate `group_user` table.
 After finding the matching group IDs, they are used to query the `notifications` table.

 Now that we have examined the table structure for the relationship, let's define it on the `User` model: